desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 When the child zone's CDS/CDNSKEY RRsets are used for setting up initial trust, they need to be authenticated.
-This is achieved by co-publishing the child's CDS/CDNSKEY records as an authenticated signal as described in (#signaling).
+This is achieved by co-publishing the child's CDS/CDNSKEY RRsets as an authenticated signal as described in (#signaling).
 The parent can discover and validate it, thus transferring trust from the child DNS operator nameservers' chain of trust to the child zone.

 This protocol is not intended for updating an existing DS RRset.
-For this purpose, the parental agent can validate the child's CDS/CDNSKEY records directly, using the chain of trust established by the existing DS RRset ([@!RFC7344] Section 4).
+For this purpose, the parental agent can validate the child's CDS/CDNSKEY RRsets directly, using the chain of trust established by the existing DS RRset ([@!RFC7344] Section 4).